-- Come prepared – A phone for guidance is good most of the time, but bring an actual map or GPS if you can — it’s not uncommon to lose signal out in the wild.
+- Come prepared – A phone for guidance is good most of the time, but bring an actual map or GPS if you can — it’s not uncommon to lose signal out in the wild (a satellite phone is a real bonus).
 Carry a few layers in your daypack, a nice waterproof jacket, and plenty of water to keep you hydrated!

 - Respect the natural environment – The Peak District is a protected area, and hiking among this slice of nature means leaving no trace behind.
 Do not disturb the natural environment, and keep away from animals — they’re minding their own business, so you should too.